gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 How do the method and function `getDisplayName` differ?

 **First**, the method is tightly coupled with the type of its hidden argument — `this`, which is `User`.
 It depends not on the interface, but on the specific class.
 This leads to several problems:
-- **Reuse with other types**: The method requires not only the data it needs to work with, but also everything else that's part of the `User` class, even if they are not necessary — that is, all fields and methods of the class, including private ones.
-This means that anyone reusing the method must also include all of these unnecessary data and methods, and the only available way to do that is inheritance, which is a huge drawback itself (more on this later).
-Without inheritance, reusing the method in another type is not possible.
+- **Reusability with other types**: The method requires not only the data and methods it actually needs to function but also those it doesn't need, simply because they exist in the `User` class — including all fields and methods of this class, even private ones.
+This means that anyone reusing the method must also include them, whether through inheritance (which is a major drawback — more on that later) or delegation.
+As a result, reusing the method with a different type while providing only the data and methods it actually uses is impossible.
-- **The necessity of using classes**: You can't use the method without creating an instance of the class via `new`, for example, by creating a dictionary with the same fields.
+- **Dependence on classes**: The method cannot be used without creating an instance of this class or its descendant.
+For example, it cannot be used for a dictionary with the same fields.
 - **Inability to handle situations where user is `null` or `undefined`** from withing the method.

 In JS/TS, you could of course hack this through `call`/`apply`, but these are hacks specific to the language, go against KISS, and are themselves a sign of bad code.